 BME 300 Passive-locking implant-retained auricular prosthesis attachment | Fall 2011

-A client has expressed interest in improving on the current design of an auricular prosthetic - specifically a Vistafix System by Cochlear.
+Project Overview A client has expressed interest in improving on the current design of an auricular prosthetic - specifically a Vistafix System by Cochlear.
 An undesirable feature of the current design is its failure to remain attached when unexpected forces act on it.
-The current design relies on a magnet ...
+The current design relies on ...

 BME 404 Attachment of Prosthetic Ear to Cranial Implant Abutments | Spring 2011